Marco Tamberi

-Marco Tamberi (born 30 July 1958 in Ancona) is a retired Italian high jumper and coach of his son, the Olympic champion Gianmarco Tamberi.
+Marco Tamberi (born 30 July 1958 in Ancona) is a retired Italian high jumper and former coach of his son, the Olympic champion Gianmarco Tamberi.

 Biography

 His personal best jump is 2.27 metres, achieved in June 1983 in Udine.
-He had 2.28 metres on the indoor track, achieved in February 1983 in Genova.
-Tamberi is the coach of his son, Gianmarco Tamberi, who won the bronze medal at the 2011 European Athletics Junior Championships in the high jump event.
+He had 2.28 metres on the indoor track, achieved in February 1983 in Genoa.
+Until 2022 Tamberi was the coach of his son, Olympic and world champion Gianmarco Tamberi.